4DGenome/conseq/README.md

 git clone https://github.com/4DGenome/conseq.git
 ```

 In many of the scripts in `scripts` paths are relative to the `$CONSEQ` Unix variable defined at the beginning of the script, which is set to `/users/GR/mb/jquilez/projects/conseq` (the absolute path to the repository directory in the machine where it was developed).
-For instance:
+As an example see:
 ```
 head -n 12 scripts/utils/check_sequencing_index_concordance.sh
 ```